iifl-logo

 TO THE MEMBERS OF MILKFOOD LIMITED

-We have audited the accompanying standalone financial statements of Milkfood Limited ("the Company"), which comprise the standalone Balance Sheet as at March 31,2024, the standalone Statement of Profit and Loss (including Other Comprehensive Income), the standalone Statement of Changes in Equity and the standalone Statement of Cash Flows for the year ended on that date, notes to the standalone financial statements and summary of the significant accounting policies and other explanatory information (hereinafter referred to as "the standalone financial statements").
+We have audited the accompanying standalone financial statements of Milkfood Limited ("the Company"), which comprise the standalone Balance Sheet as at March 31, 2025, the standalone Statement of Profit and Loss (including Other Comprehensive Income), the standalone Statement of Changes in Equity and the standalone Statement of Cash Flows for the year ended on that date, notes to the standalone financial statements including the material accounting policy information and other explanatory information (hereinafter referred to as "the standalone financial statements").

 Basis for Opinion